-3D survey of the archeological site in the artisan district of Selinunte (Sicily)
+3D archaeological site survey in the artisan district of Selinunte (Sicily)

 From 2010 to 2016, the Department of Classical Archeology of the University of Bonn (Prof. Bentz) carried out extensive excavations in the artisan quarter of the Greek colony city of Selinunt located in the south-west of Sicily.
 An extensive artisan quarter was discovered, which lies to the east of the Greek residential city, directly within the area of the archaic city wall.